noamhoffer/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Assistant Professor at Bar-Ilan University
+bio: Lecturer at Bar-Ilan University

 AOS:
 - Kant